subhajitkotal/DICTIONARY-MADE-BY-PYTHON/README.md

 ## 📄 Requirements
 Python 3.x

-No external libraries needed except the standard library modules:
+- No external libraries needed except the standard library modules:

-json
+- json

-difflib
+- difflib

 ## 🛠 Setup & Run
- Clone the repository or download the code files.
+- Clone the repository or download the code files.
- Make sure your data.json file is in the correct path.
+- Make sure your data.json file is in the correct path.

 Run the script:
- Py_dictionary.py
+- Py_dictionary.py

  # 💡 Notes
-Ensure the data.json path is correctly set in the code:
+ - Ensure the (`data.json`) is correctly set in the code:

-You may want to change it to a relative path for portability: data = json.load(open("data.json"))
+- You may want to change it to a relative path for portability: data = json.load(open("data.json"))